 - The monitoring of each incremental release takes time and might affect the target release date.
 Canary tests can take up to several hours.

 Conclusion: Canary Testing

 To conclude it all, it can be deduced that the canary deployment/testing approach can be your next best friend in risk mitigation when it comes to doing performance testing of your software’s new version with actual users without any downtime.
-As Ian Molyneaux stated in his book,“If an end-user perceives bad performance from your website, her next click will likely be on your-competition.com.”
+As Ian Molyneaux stated in his book, The Art of Application Performance Testing: From Strategy to Tools, “If an end-user perceives bad performance from your website, her next click will likely be on your-competition.com.”
 Don’t let that happen.
 Make sure your clients and customers are getting a great user experience.